tiborpilz/booktracker/MOBILE_SETUP.md

 # Mobile Build Setup Guide

-This guide covers building BookTracker for Android and iOS platforms.
+This guide covers building BookTracker for Android.

 ## Quick Start - Local Development

 The fastest way to develop and test on mobile is using Tauri's development mode:

-### Android Development

 ```bash
 cd apps/frontend